Shared kernel Bayesian screening

 \subsection{Shared kernel mixtures}

+Below we describe the general model for shared kernel Bayesian screening.
+Details that are specific to our implementation for methylation array data, including estimation techniques that facilitate posterior computation in high-dimensions, are given in Section~\ref{meth}.

-We describe a shared kernel mixture model to lay the groundwork for the two-group screening model in Section~\ref{TwoClass}.
-Given data $x_{mn}$ for $M$ variables ($m=1,\hdots,M$) and $N$ subjects ($n=1,\hdots,N$), the shared kernel model assumes observations $x_{mn}$ are realized from one of $K$ component distributions $F_1,\hdots,F_K$.
+First we describe a shared kernel mixture model, to lay the groundwork for the two-group screening model in Section~\ref{TwoClass}.
+Given data $x_{mn}$ for $M$ variables ($m=1,\hdots,M$) and $N$ subjects ($n=1,\hdots,N$), the shared kernel model assumes that observations $x_{mn}$ are realized from one of $K$ component distributions $F_1,\hdots,F_K$.
 Typically $x_{mn}$ is a continuous and unidimensional observation, but we present the model in sufficient generality to allow for more complex data structures.
-We assume $F_1,\hdots,F_K$ have corresponding likelihoods from the same parametric family $f(\cdot,\theta_k)$.
-For the application in Section~\ref{meth} we use a location-scale mixture of truncated normal kernels.
+We assume that$F_1,\hdots,F_K$ have corresponding likelihoods from the same parametric family $f(\cdot,\theta_k)$.